 Many of our projects are secured through successive contracts via competitive bidding, reflecting both the high quality of our work and the sustained satisfaction of our clients.
 INOMER is also an Approved Vendor of the World Bank Group, a distinction that validates our expertise, experience, and commitment to service excellence.

-Here are some key examples of our work:
+Some key examples of our work:

 Mid-term Evaluation of the UN Ocean Decade (2024-2025)